ml4drug-book/ml4drug-book.github.io/index.md

 - Bring more people into the fields, share interdisciplinary research experience, and provide mentorship opportunities for students.

 Program Highlight:
-- Two panels about Frontiers, Gaps, and Futures in AI for Science, given by ML and Science researchers, respectively.
+- Panel discussion about Frontiers, Gaps, and Futures in AI for Science, given by ML and Science researchers.
 - Invited talks on grand challenges in AI for Science, real-world practices in AI for Science, and guidance on AI for Science.
 - Call for attention which offers opportunities for researchers to call attention from the community on a specific scientific problem.
 - Mentorship program and roundtable experience sharing to build the community and bring more young people into the fields.